alexandrelamberty/alexandrelamberty/README.md

 ### Projects

-On my personal repositories I mainly keep my utilities projects, configurations, notes, websites and others things.
+On my personal repositories I mainly keep my utilities projects, configurations, notes, websites and others projects.

-For my bigger projects I choose to host them on organization repositories.
+For my large, subdivided projects I choose to host them on organization repositories.

 Here are some projects I am working on: